 Starting a co-op?
 This article provides a step by step guide on how to start a co-operative.
-For sure, there’s a lot to do, and a lot to learn.
-But tons of supports, resources, and tools are available and this article provides a map to many of them.
+There’s a lot to do, and a lot to learn — but we have tons of supports, resources, and tools are available.
+This article provides a map to many of them.

-Starting a business is exciting and rewarding.
-But it can also be frustrating — especially for those forming a co-op.
+Starting a business is exciting and rewarding, but it can also be frustrating.

 For the DIYers out there, this is ideal.
 But sometimes folks need more hands-on support.
 If that’s you, our knowledgeable staff is a phone call or email away.